metricmage/metric-community/README.md

 # <img src="docs/mage.svg" alt="Logo" height="35"> Metric Mage README

 Metric Mage is an open-source analytics platform designed to empower indie developers and game companies.
 It provides detailed insights into game performance and player behavior, focusing on affordability and efficiency.
-The open-source version is optimized to handle the vast majority (80%) of mobile games, with up to 100,000 Monthly Active Users (MAU), and can run smoothly on a simple VPS, ensuring that even small projects can benefit from powerful analytics without incurring significant costs.
+The open-source version is optimized to handle the vast majority (80%) of mobile games, with about 100,000 Monthly Active Users (MAU), and can run smoothly on a simple VPS, ensuring that even small projects can benefit from powerful analytics without incurring significant costs.

 ## Features